linux649/spike-prime-2023/README.md

 M4,14,15 is on `Program 3.llsp3`(OLD) and `Program 7.llsp3` (MC-Anna, MASTERPIECE,2x Audience)

 M15,14 is on `collecting_humans.py` and `HC.llsp3` (MC-Sam, MC-Noah, 1x+1x Audience)

+The GNU GPLv3 license gives no warranty or liability for any code; Any code that does not work, the contributers have no liability and there is no warranty for the code.